Ehsan-Japan/Ehsan-Japan.github.io/_pages/about.md

 Although spin qubits in quantum dots are a key platform for fault-tolerant quantum computing, the close proximity of surface gate electrodes causes cross-coupling effects, which challenge scalability.
 ![tuning](/images/virtual_gate.png)

-I’m currently developing an end-to-end method to extract virtual gates in simulated double quantum dot stability diagrams.This method employs image recognition to detect transition lines in the stability diagrams and applies a transformation matrix to the voltage space recursively, adjusting the angle distribution until horizontal and vertical angles are achieved.[Read more](Research.md)
+I’m currently developing an end-to-end method to extract virtual gates in simulated double quantum dot stability diagrams.This method used image recognition to detect transition lines in the stability diagrams and applies a transformation matrix to the voltage space recursively, adjusting the angle distribution until horizontal and vertical angles are achieved.[Read more](Research.md)